 - Literally: Spilled water does not return to the bowl.

-Meaning: Nothing will be like before.
-It's no use crying over spilled milk;
+Meaning: Nothing will be as before.
+It is no use crying over spilled milk;

 二兎を追う者は一兎をも得ず